distribution/distribution/docs/deploying.md

 and fallback to version 1 registries, if necessary.
 Confirming this is setup correctly can help avoid problems with fallback.

+In the same train of thought, you must make sure you are properly sending the `X-Forwarded-Proto`, `X-Forwared-For` and `Host` headers to their "client-side" values.
+Failure to do so usually makes the registry issue redirects to internal hostnames or downgrading from https to http.

 A properly secured registry should return 401 when the "/v2/" endpoint is hit without credentials.
 The response should include a `WWW-Authenticate` challenge, providing guidance on how to authenticate, such as with basic auth or a token service.
-If the load balancer has health checks, it is recommended to configure it to consider a 401 response as healthy and any others as down.
+If the load balancer has health checks, it is recommended to configure it to consider a 401 response as healthy and any other as down.
 This will secure your registry by ensuring that configuration problems with authentication don't accidentally expose an unprotected registry.
 If you're using a less sophisticated load balancer, such as Amazon's Elastic Load Balancer, that doesn't allow one to change the healthy response code, health checks can be directed at "/", which will always return a `200 OK` response.

-### Alternatives

-While rarely advisable, you may want to use self-signed certificates instead, or use your registry in an insecure fashion.
-You will find instructions [here](insecure.md).

 ## Restricting access